Intina47/nan-u/README.md

     ```bash
     python app.py
     ```
-2. Once the bot is running and connected to Discord, you can configure it in your server by using the `@nanéu setup` command in the desired channel.
+2. Once the bot is running and connected to Discord, you can configure it in your server by using the `<@your_bot_@> setup` command in the desired channel.

 ## Configuration